-Every week from late September to early February, more than 100 biologists, wildlife managers, and other experts rank the progress of mallard migration in their areas.
+Every week from late September to early February, more than 100 experts in North American's central flyway rank the progress of mallard migration in their areas.
 We compile their data to bring you a map showing the status of the mallard migration.

 These rankings do not depict mallard abundance.
 They indicate the relative progression of the fall migration.
 Estimated peak numbers of mallards may be lower or higher than average numbers during previous years due to annual variations in local wetland and environmental conditions.
 As a result, a dark color does not necessarily mean that lots of mallards are present in that region

 These maps depict real-time estimates of migration.
 Revised maps will be posted in February.
 Some variation in results may also occur depending on the number of experts reporting for a given week.

 Mallard Migration Observation Network

 The mallard migration observation network was established as part of a broader project to use GPS satellite telemetry to better understand mallard movements, distribution, and habitat use.
 The rankings provided by participants this fall will be compared with the locations of mallards marked with GPS satellite telemetry units to help determine if mallards carrying the additional weight of a transmitter display normal migration behavior.

 - Ducks Unlimited

 - Natural Resources Conservation Service